rialDave/Streamlabs-Chatbot-Randombeer/README.md

   * Implements a new Feature: The drunklevel!
 That's basically a cap of maximum beers a user can handle before he gets drunk and doesn't receive any more beers.
 Currently there are 3 random drunklevels with different max beer counts hardcoded (since you have better and worse days when drinking :P).

+**v0.4.1**

+  * Fixes a bug that where drunklevel won't be reset after a new day (you'd be stuck being drunk forever :D)

 **Known bugs to fix:**

   * <s>Updating the beerdata.csv only saves the current line to the new file (discards all other lines that were there before) [see v0.0.2 above]</s>